robwaz/bro_container/README.md

 # Basic Bro Container
-Repo is a container containing bro and broctl.
+A container containing bro and broctl.
 Running the image will start bro with ports 7000 - 7100 published on the host system.

 ## Building
 `./build.sh` will build the container